blackchip-org/lfs-rpm/README.md

 adds the tools directory like in the build scriptlet.
 - `%lfs_install_end`: All packages built in stage1 are temporary so there is no need to keep the documentation around and these are removed.
-For stage2, we want to keep the documentation so those commands are moved.
+For stage2, we want to keep the documentation so those commands are not necessary.
 But, when info pages are generated, the `/usr/share/info/dir` file usually gets updated.
 We cannot do this at build or install time because multiple RPMs cannot "own" the same file.
 This marco deletes this file and the `%update_info_dir` macro should instead be used in the `%post` scriptlet.

-When using Fedora in stage1a and stage1b, there are two other macros provided in `/usr/lib/rpm/redhat/macros` that we want to change.
+When using Fedora in stage1a and stage1b, there are two other macros provided in `/usr/lib/rpm/redhat/macros` that are changed.
 Sed scripts in the Containerfile make these modifications:

-- `%source_date_epoch_from_changelog`: We are not using changelogs here and by changing this to zero, it removes a warning about not having a changelog.
+- `%source_date_epoch_from_changelog`: The specfiles are not using changelogs and by setting this to zero, it removes a warning about not having a changelog.
 - `%_auto_set_build_flags`: This sets a whole list of additional CFLAGS that Fedora wants you to use when building packages but this causes a build failure somewhere.
 This is disable to prevent this from happening.